msawant060/AWS-CSA/Storage on AWS/S3-Bucket-Versioning.md

     - Version-Suspended

  - Once the bucket version is Enables, the versioning can **ONLY BE SUSPENDED**, the bucket cannot be **UN-VERSIONED BACK**

+- The versioning state applies to all of the objects in the bucket

+-